matt77hias/Blog/_posts/2018-01-27-cpp-wishlist.md

 Suppose we want to specialize the return type of a template function based on the template parameter.
 Then we somehow need to map template parameters to return types.
 To allow arbitrary mappings, template specialization is required.

-Lets assume that we want to convert 32-bit numeric values (unsigned integer, signed integer, floating point) to the corresponding 64-bit numeric values.
+Lets assume that we want to convert 32-bit numeric values (unsigned/signed integer values, floating point values) to the corresponding 64-bit numeric values.
 In order to specify this mapping in C++, we can use a class template that will be specialized for each element of the mapping:

 ```c++